-It remains to show, that the coefficients $\dc_\ray$ as in (\ref{eqn_ausklammern}) satisfy equation (\ref{eqn_coeff}).
-To see that note that the homogenization of $f$ consists of summands of the form $b_m \prod_{\ray} x_\ray^{\langle m,\rg\rangle}$, where we sum over $m \in \supp(f)$.
+Then $\ds'$ is torus-invariant by construction.
+It remains to show, that the coefficients $\dc_\ray$ from Equation~(\ref{eqn_ausklammern}) satisfy Equation~(\ref{eqn_coeff}).
+To see that, note, that the homogenization of $f$ consists of summands of the form $b_m \prod_{\ray} x_\ray^{\langle m,\rg\rangle}$, where we sum over $m \in \supp(f)$.
 But $h$ is an element of the Cox ring and it is supposed to be coprime with $ \prod_{\ray}{x_{\ray}}$.
-Therefore to obtain the expression in (\ref{eqn_ausklammern}) we have to bracket the factor $x_\ray^j$ for $j$ maximal that is a common factor of all the summands for each $\ray \in \fan(1)$.
+Therefore, to obtain the expression in Equation~(\ref{eqn_ausklammern}), we have to bracket the factor $x_\ray^j$ for $j$ maximal that is a common factor of all the summands for each $\ray \in \fan(1)$.
 The maximal $j$ is precisely

 as claimed. \end{proof}

 We give an example to illustrate the proof of Proposition~\ref{div_koeff}.